Airfield attacks in two phases. Park (CinC No 11 Group) orders special cover for fighter factories.

 A second major attack developed shortly before 15:00 hours.
 Between 14:56 and 15:30 hours, over 160 aircraft crossed the Kent coast and the Thames Estuary, targeting airfields and industrial sites.
 Up to 100 aircraft approached Biggin Hill but appeared to have turned away before reaching the sector station.
 Others broke off toward Hornchurch, while a separate formation of 50 bombers was intercepted near Dungeness.

-German claims continued throughout the afternoon.
-Hptm.
-Otto Bertram (1./JG 2), Hptm.
-Hubertus von Bonin (Stab I./JG 54), Oblt.
-Rudolf Pflanz (3./JG 2), and others including Hptm.
+German fighter pilots continued to claim victories throughout the afternoon fighting.
+Among those reporting successes were Hptm.
+Otto Bertram of 1./JG 2, Hptm.
+Hubertus von Bonin of Stab I./JG 54, and Oblt.
+Rudolf Pflanz of 3./JG 2, while further claims were made by Hptm.
 Hans von Hahn, Ofw.
 Robert Olejnik, Hptm.
 Günther von Maltzahn, and Oblt.
-Hans Philipp, all submitted victory claims.
-Most notably, Oblt.
-Helmut Wick (6./JG 2) claimed his 23rd victory, narrowing the gap with fellow aces Mölders and Galland.
+Hans Philipp.
+Most notable was Oblt.
+Helmut Wick of 6./JG 2, who claimed his 23rd victory of the war, further narrowing the gap with the Luftwaffe’s leading aces, Werner Mölders and Adolf Galland.

 No. 303 Squadron in Action

-No. 303 (Polish) Squadron, based at Northolt, was active over the south coast.
-At 14:53 hours, nine Hurricanes were directed toward Gillingham.
-Red Section engaged Bf 109s circling around 35 Ju 88s, while Blue Section attacked the bombers.
-The squadron became scattered during the engagement but returned claiming six Bf 109s and three Ju 88s.
-AVM Keith Park, while impressed by the squadron’s aggressive performance, raised concerns about their coordination.
+No. 303 (Polish) Squadron, operating from Northolt, was again heavily engaged over the south coast during the afternoon raids.
+At 14:53 hours, nine Hurricanes were vectored toward Gillingham, where they encountered approximately 35 Ju 88s protected by circling Bf 109 escorts.
+Red Section attacked the German fighters while Blue Section pressed home determined attacks against the bombers.
+In the ensuing combat the squadron became widely scattered, but the Polish pilots returned claiming six Bf 109s and three Ju 88s destroyed.
+AVM Keith Park was impressed by the squadron’s aggressive fighting spirit, though he continued to express concern over their coordination.

 Civilian and Infrastructure Damage